-According to the City of Merced Draft Water Master Plan, the estimated average peak water demand was 23.1 mgd.
+According to the City of Merced Water Master Plan, the estimated average peak water demand is 23.1 mgd.

-The proposed project is estimated to use approximately 750 gallons of water per day.
-This would represent 0.0026% of the estimated average daily water consumption.
+The proposed project is estimated to use approximately 6,400 gallons of water per day.
+This would represent approximately 0.0027706 % of the estimated average daily water consumption.
 Although development of the site would restrict onsite recharge where new impervious surface areas are created, all alterations to groundwater flow would be captured and routed to the storm water percolation ponds or pervious surfaces with no substantial net loss in recharge potential anticipated.
 This reduces this impact to a less-than-significant level.